“Whenever you see a successful startup, you see one that has reached product/market fit” — Marc Andreessen, co-founder of Andreessen Horowitz.

 From Annie’s initial hypothesis, the $ave app will help go-getters looking to accomplish their financial goals without having to sacrifice their productivity.
 It includes high-performing individuals like college graduates, startup owners and entrepreneurs.

-At first, it's tough to nail down an exact persona, but you can keep iterating by conducting product analysis, in-depth market research, and understanding your competition.
-The deeper you go, the better the chances are that you'll be able to uncover unresolved pain points for your target customers.
+At first, it was tough to nail down an exact persona, but you can keep iterating by conducting product analysis, in-depth market research, and understanding your competition.
+The deeper you go, the better the chances are that you’ll be able to uncover unresolved pain points for your target customers.